masc-ucsc/docs/docs/pyrope/02-basics.md

 ### Identifiers

 An identifier is any non-reserved keyword that starts with an underscore or an alphabetic character.
 Since Pyrope is designer to support any synthesizable Verilog automatic translation, any sequence of characters between \` can form a valid identifier.
 This is needed because Verilog has the \\ that builds identifiers with special characters.
-The \` has the same escape sequence as strings with \".
+The \` has the same escape sequence as strings with double quote (`"`) but it also has the \\\` escape sequence.

 ```
-`foo is . strange!` = 4
+`foo is . strange!\nidentifier` = 4
+`for` = 3
 ```

+Using the \` allows to have reserved keywords as identifiers.

+Identifiers are case sensitive like Verilog, but the compiler issues errors for non \` escaped identifiers that do not follow these conditions in order:

+* Identifiers with a single character followed by a number can be upper or lower case.
+* An all upper case variable must be a compile time constant `comptime`.
+* Types should either: (1) start the first character uppercase and everything else lower case; (2) be all lower case and finish with `_t`.
+* All the other identifiers that start with a alpha character `[a-z]` are always lower case.

 ## Semicolons